YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 JavaScript files are YUI modules.
-Much of the configuration and the structure of the YUI module code is boilerplate, so manually setting up the file structure and creating configuration and JavaScript files would require a lot of time and most likely result in errors.
+Much of the configuration and the structure of the YUI module code is boilerplate, so manually setting up the file structure and creating configuration and JavaScript files would require a lot of time and possibly result in errors.

-Having said that, let's start with the create command used to create application.
-Remember, if you ever have questions about a command, you can also always ask Mojito by running the following:
+Having said that, let's start with the ``create`` command used to create applications.
+If you ever have questions about a command, you can also always ask Mojito by running the following:
 ``mojito help <command>``